 Have you ever considered buying trees to strengthen your investment portfolio?
-Timber is gaining in popularity among investors thanks to its ability to diversify portfolios by means of something other than stocks or bonds.
-The timber market creates new opportunities for investors to allocate capital for both income and appreciation.
+Timber plantations are gaining in popularity among investors thanks to its ability to diversify portfolios by means of something other than stocks or bonds.
+The timber plantations market creates new opportunities for investors to allocate capital for both income and appreciation.
 The teak market, specifically, is known for helping build strong generational wealth.

 Since 2008, the management of timberland has been moving from manufacturers of timber-related products to timber management organizations that have technical and market knowledge when it comes to investing and maximizing returns.
 This is part of the reason that the popularity of this form of investment has been growing.
 It also helps that timber increases in value at a greater rate than inflation.
 Timber prices from 1905-2005 grew at a rate of approximately three percent greater than inflation.